What is an income statement?

 This article defines and explains income statement structure and content with examples, in context with income-related terms including revenue, expense, margin, and profit,

-• Other terms for income and income statement
+- What are other commonly used terms for income and income statement?

 - Income statement explained with an example.

 What are other commonly used terms for income and income statement?

 The term income is essentially synonymous with several other terms including earnings and profits (more accurately, net profit or profit after taxes).
 Income is also known less formally as the bottom line, referring to its position on the income statement.

 Note, however, that several different income statement results are called "profit," including the reported overall net profit (the bottom line), but also gross profit and operating profit (see the example statement below and the section Profits and margins defined below).